Mas0nShi/jsc-Decryption/README.md

 ### ❗Waiting for repair and Known errors :
 - [x] The XXTEA&zip mode cannot be decrypted.
 - [x] XXTEA mode cannot be decrypted.
+- [x] Save and add some undecoded byte files.
 ![example](https://github.com/Mas0nShi/jsc-Decryption/blob/master/jsc-Decompile_example.png)

 If you have any questions, please contact [ MasonShi@88.com ]